kubedb/cli/docs/concepts/databases/memcached.md

 ### spec.imagePullSecret

-`KubeDB` provides the flexibility of deploying Memcached database from a Private Docker Registry.
-To learn how to deploym Memcached from a Private Registry, please visit [here](/docs/guides/memcached/private-registry/using-private-registry.md).
+`KubeDB` provides the flexibility of deploying Memcached database from a private Docker registry.
+To learn how to deploym Memcached from a private registry, please visit [here](/docs/guides/memcached/private-registry/using-private-registry.md).

 ### spec.monitor